-How does a Great Home Theater System Benefit the Gaming Experience?
+How Gaming Benefits from a Home Theater Speaker System

 From the impending sound of an enemy drop ship flying overhead, to machine gun fire flying by, to the distinct rattle of your floor boards as an EMP disables your enemy’s electronics - integrating your video game console with a high performance A/V surround sound system will create an entirely new gaming experience.

 Today’s games are run like blockbuster movies with developers paying closer attention to dialogue, soundtracks, ambient noises and the element of sonic surprise than ever before, and the bar just keeps getting leveled up.
 For gamers looking for an edge, or to amplify multi-person sessions, a dedicated home theater system can provide a valuable power-up.